Olex2/Olex2Manual/Tasks/08_geometric_analysis_of_structures.md

 - **Molecular Isotope Pattern** simulates a molecular isotope pattern for your structure
 - **Molecular Volume** - calculates the molecular surface area and molecular volume of the current model.
 - **Volume of Polyhedron around Selected Atom** calculates the sum of the angles of the selected atom and the tetrahedron volume.
 This does not apply to terminal atoms.
-- Bounding Box.
-Right-click on it and then select Hide to delete it.
+- **Bounding Box** Right-click on it and then select Hide to delete it.